 - 13.1 The current reserves position is shown below.
-The provisional forecast of the reserves position at the start of the next financial year at £5.793m. - 13.2 Following the improved funding position in the Settlement for 2022/23, it is proposed to use £1m no longer required from reserves to make an additional capital debt repayment in the current financial year 2021/22.
-This prudently reduces the overall General Fund borrowing requirement and reduces future debt financing costs (see 16.5 below). - 13.3 The draft Budget also plans to use £1.375m of reserves to fund one-off costs in 2022/23 reducing the projected General Reserves balance to £3.418m.
-The S151 Officer will complete the assessment of recommended minimum reserves in January and include his recommendation in the budget report to the Executive in February.
+The provisional forecast of the reserves position at the start of the next financial year at £5.843m. - 13.2 Following the improved funding position in the Settlement for 2022/23, it is proposed to use £1m no longer required from reserves to make an additional capital debt repayment in the current financial year 2021/22.
+This prudently reduces the overall General Fund borrowing requirement and reduces future debt financing costs (see 16.5 below). - 13.3 The draft Budget also plans to use £1.375m of reserves to fund one-off costs in 2022/23 reducing the projected General Reserves balance to £3.868m.
 Using any more General Reserves towards balancing the budget moving forward is not sustainable in the medium term.